--Writing

--Religious Work

---Publishing

--Missionary Work
+-Writing -Publishing -Religious Work -Missionary Work

--Editing

--Secretarial
+-Editing -Lecturing -Secretarial

-LecturingCivil Service
+- -Civil Service

-Services
+- Services -Pre-Law

--Teaching in High School and College
+- -Teaching in High School and College -Proofreading and Copyholding

--Pre-Law

--Proofreading and Copyholding

--Translating and Interpreting
+- -Translating and Interpreting

--Commercial and Industrial Relations
+- -Commercial and Industrial Relations

--Foreign Service
+- -Foreign Service

 When asking where to find herself a career, a student often gets help from knowing somebody whose life and work seem attractive to her.
 For this reason, examples appear frequently in reports about English.
 The first paragraph of this career sheet, for example, has begun year after year with a report on one of the English majors who, among a considerable number, has had good fortune based on ambition, industry, and wise choice.
-She brought those qualities with her to this university campus in her freshman year, and her application was rewarded in her senior year when she succeeded in becoming what she wanted most-student guest editor of Mademoiselle in 1956.
-Speedily she went on to a place in the College Textbook Division of Henry Holt, publishing company in New York, 1956-57, then to a Fulbright Fellowship for study in France in 1957-58, and then to a Graduate Fellowship in
+She brought those qualities with her to this university campus in her freshman year, and her application was rewarded in her senior year when she succeeded in becoming what she wanted most-student guest editor of Mademoiselle.
+Speedily she went on to a place in the College Textbook Division of Henry Holt, publishing company in New York, then to a Fulbright Fellowship for study in France and then to a Graduate Fellowship in Columbia University.
+Now she knows that what she wants is to be a teacher in a college.
+What you want to be may change as her aims in life changed.
+That will be all right if you have laid a good foundation upon which to build your future.
+Such a foundation you will find in the English major, which offers basic preparation in liberal arts with enough specialization to give you a mission in life with perspective.